eliranwong/ChromeOSLinux/README.md

 * works with fcitx (gnome-terminal, unfornately does not work with fcitx)
 * customisable

-"urxvt" not matches all the requirements listed above, but also enable some other gui applications to work with fcitx.
+"urxvt" not only matches all the requirements listed above, but also enable some other gui applications to work with fcitx.
 You may read our notes about this:

 https://github.com/eliranwong/ChromeOSLinux/blob/main/terminal/rxvt-unicode.md